-A.1 Draw the structures of A-C .
-Stereoisomers should be distinguished.
-9pt A.2 Attempts to synthesize [5]carbohelicene from the same phosphonium salt and an appropriate starting compound resulted in the formation of only a trace amount of [5]carbohelicene, instead giving product $\bf D$ whose molecular weight was 2 Da lower than that of [5]carbohelicene.
-The 1 H NMR chemical shifts of $\bf D$ are listed below.
-Draw the structure of $\bf D$. [$\bf D$ (δ , ppm in CS 2 , r.t.), 8.85 (2H), 8.23 (2H), 8.07 (2H), 8.01 (2H), 7.97 (2H), 7.91 (2H)] 3pt
+A.2 Attempts to synthesize [5]carbohelicene from the same phosphonium salt and an appropriate starting compound resulted in the formation of only a trace amount of [5]carbohelicene, instead affording product D whose molecular weight was 2 Da lower than that of [5]carbohelicene.

+Draw the structure of D.

+The 1 H NMR chemical shifts of D are listed below.
+[D (δ , ppm in CS2, r.t.), 8.85 (2H), 8.23 (2H), 8.07 (2H), 8.01 (2H), 7.97 (2H), 7.91 (2H)]

-[5]- and larger [n]carbohelicenes have helical chirality and interconversion between enantiomers of these helicenes is significantly slow at room temperature.
-The chirality of [n]carbohelicenes is defined as (M) or (P) as shown below.
+[5]- and larger [n] carbohelicenes have helical chirality and interconversion between enantiomers of these helicenes is very slow at room temperature.
+The chirality of [n] carbohelicenes is defined as (M) or (P) as shown below.

-[n]Carbohelicenes with n larger than 4 can be enantiomerically separated by a chiral column chromatography, which was developed by Prof. Yoshio Okamoto.
+[n]Carbohelicenes with n larger than 4 can be enantiomerically separated by chiral column chromatography, which was developed by Prof. Yoshio Okamoto.

-Photo courtesy: The Japan Prize Foundation
+Photo credit: The Japan Prize Foundation

-Multiple helicenes are molecules that contain two or more helicene-like structures.
-If its helical chirality is considered, several stereoisomers exist in a multiple helicene.
+A molecule that contains two or more helicene-like structures is called a multiple-helicene.
+If helical chirality is considered there can be several stereoisomers of a multiple-helicene.

 For example, compound \mathbf{E} contains three [5]carbohelicene-like moieties in one molecule.
 One of the stereoisomers is described as (P, P, P) as shown below.